simomat/monomusiccorp/README.md

 So I stumbled into microservices recently and found some books and articles about it.
 When I decided to get my hands wet, I looked around for a dojo.
 But most stuff out there is more about the ops part of devops - service creation, dockerizing, ... etc. (like http://accordance.github.io/microservice-dojo/).

-Instead of writing a microservices application on the green, I also wanted to make some experience with transforming a monolith into a microservices based application and also learn about the DDD approach.
+Instead of writing a microservices application on the green, I also wanted to make some experience with transforming a monolith into a microservices based application and also learn more about the DDD approach.

-Inspired by the example domain of "MusicCorp" appearing in Sam Newmans "Building Microservices", I present you the Monolithic Music Corporation - monomusiccorp.
+Inspired by the example domain of "MusicCorp" appearing in Sam Newmans "Building Microservices", I present you the _Monolithic Music Corporation_ - monomusiccorp.

 #### Tech stack